-- ► Suppose that the central bank (CB) buys (sells) securities from the private sector.
-This means that it will offer (withdraw) money in exchange - An expansionary (contractionary) monetary policy will expand (contract) the central bank balance sheet, affecting the MB - Suppose CB buys securities for 100 \$
+- Suppose that the central bank (CB) buys (sells) securities from the private sector.
+This means that it (?) [] ((?) []) money in exchange - An expansionary (contractionary) monetary policy will expand (contract) the central bank balance sheet, affecting the MB - Suppose CB buys securities for 100 \$